Brow71189/SwiftCam/README.md

 2. The filename of the new module must end with `_supply.py`
 3. The new module must implement a class whose name ends with `_camera`

-The easiest way is to take the random example camera `random_example_supply.py` and edit it.
+The easiest way is to start from the random example camera `random_example_supply.py` and alter it.
 As you can see there, the camera is immediately started when an instance of the camera class is created.
 The `__init__` method has to take the url as a first argument and accept the keyword arguments `user`, `password` and `max_framerate`.
 Passing images is done by a buffer class of which the camera has to hold an instance under the attribute `buffer`.
 The easiest way is to use the buffer code shipped with this package.
 Images in the buffer have to be either numpy arrays or PIL Image objects.
 They can be sent to the buffer by calling `buffer.put(image)`.
 The camera class also has to implement a method `close` which should take care of stopping the loop that puts images into the buffer.
+The "format" tag assigned to your new camera handler will be the part of the camera class name before the first underscore.
+For example if your handler implements the class `my_new_camera`, the format of this camera will be "my".
+This naming is case-insensitive.

 ¹ www.nion.com/swift